KevinUTAT/active_data_set/README.md

 The current build supports loading a existing datasets with images and labels and allows you to edit, delete and add new annotations.\
 The tools is light weight and build with Python and PySide2 framework.
 # Change log
+### 2021-02-07
+- Task system are functioning in a bare bone manner.
+- Now task will track all of finished data so you can pick up later
+- Data background turn grey if its "finished"
 ### 2021-01-30
 - Introducing Task system.
 A task is annotation flow that keep track of you progress as well.
 - Add the new task window to generating a new Task